ingig/code-narrator/docs/src/documentation/plugins/builders/UserDefined/UserDefinedBuilderHelper.ts.md

 public async getAssistantMessages(builder: IBuilder): Promise<string[]>
 ```

-This asynchronous method takes an `IBuilder` object as a parameter and returns an array of assistant messages.
-It processes the builder's files and extracts relevant information to generate the assistant messages.
+This asynchronous method takes a `builder` object of type `IBuilder` and returns an array of assistant messages.
+It retrieves predefined questions based on the builder type and processes the files associated with the builder.

 #### getPredefinedQuestion